A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 Typically, a minor ankle fracture won’t prevent you from walking.
 You might even be able to walk right after the injury.

 If you have a serious break, you’ll need to avoid walking for a few months.
-As your ankle gets better, you can slowly return to normal activities.
+As your ankle gets better, you can slowly return to your usual activities.

 A broken or fractured ankle occurs when one or more bones in your ankle break.
 These bones include the tibia, fibula, and talus.